Our History Vision

 At Holy Trinity, we use the Uplift Approach to help embed our History knowledge and ensure that it is in our long-term memory.
 Please see the Uplift Policy to understand this principle in more detail.

 At the start of each History unit, we do a prior learning lesson to recap what we have learnt previously in History.
 By recapping our prior knowledge we embed it within our long-term memory.

 We focus on helping children understand that historical events can be interpreted in different ways and that they should always ask searching questions, such as ‘How do we know?’, about information they are given.
 Learning objectives show progression in how pupils’ thinking and responses develop from simple assertions using description to explanation and analysis.

-Year 4: Settles and Invaders (The Saxons and The Vikings)
+Year 4: Settlers and Invaders (The Saxons and The Vikings) – The raid of Lindisfarne.

 History in Action: